What Is Solo Polyamory — And Is It for You?

 Here are a couple of common misconceptions about solo polyamory.

-1. “You are just afraid of commitment”
+1. “You are afraid of commitment”

 But who are you to tell me what I must do in my relationships?
 Who gives you the right to define gold standards?

 Also, in many instances, commitment is just a euphemism for co-dependency.
 People who never learned how to take care of themselves expect other people to do so for them.
-What is healthy about that?
+What is good about that?

 2. “You don’t care about other people”